Skip to content

 propose_max_clarification_turns: 5 # Cap before force-closing the conversation

-propose_default_risk_level: medium # Risk stamp on each parked ApprovalItem
+propose_default_risk_level: medium # Risk stamp on each parked steering ApprovalItem

 # Concern routing in front of clarify-and-propose.
 All opt-in.